gleber/ledger-parsita/memory-bank/systemPatterns.md

 - The `Journal` object is passed to the **Balance Sheet Builder** (`calculate_balances_and_lots`).
 - The **Balance Sheet Builder** iterates through the `Journal`'s transactions:
     - It identifies opening postings to create and track `Lot` objects.
-    - Upon encountering closing postings, it performs FIFO matching against tracked lots, calculates gains/losses, updates lot quantities, and **updates the running balances of income/expense accounts directly within the `BalanceSheet` being built.**
+    - Upon encountering closing postings, it performs FIFO matching against tracked lots, calculates gains/losses, updates lot quantities, and **updates the running balances of income/expense accounts directly within the `BalanceSheet` being built.** It also stores detailed `CapitalGainResult` objects in the `BalanceSheet`.
-- The final `BalanceSheet` produced by the builder contains all account balances, including the incrementally calculated capital gains/losses reflected in income/expense accounts.
+- The final `BalanceSheet` produced by the builder contains all account balances (including the incrementally calculated capital gains/losses reflected in income/expense accounts) **and a list of detailed `CapitalGainResult` objects.**
 - The **Filter** component might be used by the CLI before passing the `Journal` to the builder.
 - The **Caching** mechanism is used internally by the **Parser** and related data classes (`PositionAware`).
 - The **Journal Updater** (future) might use stored `CapitalGainResult` data from the `BalanceSheet` to modify the journal file.